ibm-cloud-docs/containers/cs_uc_finance.md

 ## Payment tech company streamlines developer productivity, deploying AI-enabled tools to their partners 4 times faster
 {: #uc_payment_tech}

-A Development Exec has Developers that use on-premises traditional tools that slow down prototyping while they wait for hardware procurement.
+A Development Exec has Developers that use on-premises traditional <openshift>application </openshift> tools that slow down prototyping while they wait for hardware procurement.
 {: shortdesc}

 Why {{site.data.keyword.cloud_notm}}: {{site.data.keyword.containerlong_notm}} provides spin-up of compute by using open-source standard technology.
 After the company moved to {{site.data.keyword.containerlong_notm}}, Developers have access to DevOps friendly tools, such as portable and easily shared containers.